-Most people think that colorectal cancer affects only older adults—but today, more adults under the recommended screening age are being diagnosed than ever before.
-By 2030, researchers expect that rates of colon cancer will increase by 90 percent for people ages 20-34 and 27.7 percent for people ages 35-49
+Most people think that colorectal cancer affects only older adults—but today, more adults under 45 are being diagnosed than ever before.

-People under 50 who are diagnosed with colorectal are more likely to:
+People under 50 who are diagnosed with colorectal cancer are more likely to:

 It’s important for all adults to learn about colorectal cancer prevention, early detection and the signs and symptoms of the disease—even if you think you’re too young for this sh*t.

-While your risk of getting colorectal cancer increases as you get older, it’s important to learn about other risk factors when you’re young, including:
+While your risk of getting colorectal cancer does increase as you get older, it’s important to learn about other risk factors when you’re young, including:

 Your health history can also increase your risk, including having personal or family history of:

-If you have a history of any of these conditions, you may need to be screened earlier or more often – talk with your doctor right away.
+If you are at increased risk, you may need to be screened earlier or more often – talk with your doctor right away.

-Knowing the signs and symptoms of colorectal cancer can help you recognize any changes in your body that could be cancer.
+Knowing the signs and symptoms of colorectal cancer can help you recognize any changes in your body that could be caused by cancer.

-Colorectal polyps and colorectal cancer may not cause symptoms (especially at first), but symptoms may include:
+Colorectal polyps and colorectal cancer may not cause any symptoms (especially at first), but symptoms may include:

 If you have any of these symptoms, it’s important to talk to your doctor.
 You know your body best—so don’t be afraid to advocate for your health!